Ross Hauser, MD

 - Growth spurts can begin any time between the ages of 8 and 13 for girls, and 10 and 15 for boys.

 - Sports requiring a lot of jumping, kneeling and squatting make young athletes particularly susceptible, as it is felt that stress on the bone from the tendon tugging on it during activities such as sports, leads to Osgood-Schlatter disease.

-An accurate means of diagnosing Osgood-Schlatter disease compounds the problem.
-Doctors in Japan called for a heightened awareness of risk factors that could predispose children to Osgood-Schlatter disease.
+Doctors writing in the journal Archives of Orthopaedic and Trauma Surgery (1) recognized this problem and called for a heightened awareness of risk factors that could predispose children to Osgood-Schlatter disease.
 They advised doctors to be alerted to growth or height, body weight, body mass index, tightness of the quadriceps femoris and hamstring muscles, muscle strength during knee extension, and flexion.
-1

 At the end of each of the long bones in the child’s arms and legs is a growth plate made of cartilage.
 Since cartilage isn’t as strong as bone, stress on the cartilage can cause it to become swollen and irritated.
 Osgood-Schlatter occurs when the tendon from the kneecap (patellar tendon) pulls very forcefully on the growth plate of the large bone (tibia) below the knee.

-The child’s body may try to close that gap by creating new bone growth or calcification of the tendon where it attaches to the tibia or shin bone, resulting in a bony lump in that area.
+The child’s body may try to close that gap by creating new bone growth (a bone spur) or calcification of the tendon where it attaches to the tibia or shin bone, resulting in a bony lump in that area.
 This lump can be very painful, especially when hit or with activities such as kneeling.